-To search for content from a specific therapeutic area, there are three ways to do this with EMJ.
+To search for content from a specific therapeutic area, you can do one of the following:

-- You can search for the area, or content you’re interested in using the search bar in the top right corner of the screen when you’re on our website.
+- Search for the area or content you’re interested in using the search bar in the top right corner of the screen when you’re on our website.

-- You can click on ‘therapeutic area’ and select your medical field of choice.
+- Select ‘therapeutic area’ from the bar at the top of the homepage and choose your medical field of choice.